KostaJovanovic/cbz-cbr-to-pdf/README.md

 ![Python](https://img.shields.io/badge/Python-3.10+-blue) ![Platform](https://img.shields.io/badge/Platform-Windows-lightgrey)

+## How to run

+- Check all dependencies, download and run the .pyw file.
+Everything else should be intuitive

 ## Features

 - Drag and drop CBR/CBZ files or entire folders
-- Browse files manually via file dialog
-- Batch converts all comics found in dropped folders (recursive)
+- Batch converts all comics found in dropped folders
 - Skips files that already have a matching PDF
-- Live progress bar and activity log
 - Outputs all PDFs to a `Converted PDFs` folder next to the source files

 ## Requirements